 Kellyville, Oklahoma – Small Town America

-Just eight miles southwest of Sapulpa is the community of Kellyville, population 1,150 today.
-The town first got its start in 1892 when a man named James E. Kelly leased a location from the Indian Agency in Muskogee and established a trading post southeast of Bakers Junction.
+Just eight miles southwest of Sapulpa is the community of Kellyville, with a population of 1,019 today.
+The town started in 1892 when a man named James E. Kelly leased a location from the Indian Agency in Muskogee and established a trading post southeast of Bakers Junction.
 The next year, Kelly made a deal with the St. Louis-San Francisco Railway to move the trading post and settlement near the railroad track east of Bakers Junction.
 In return, they would name the town after him.

 Before long, Kelly built a large single-story wood frame building 3/4 of a mile north of his present location and moved his goods by wagon to the new building.
-His trading post thrived serving the Indians and white farmers of the area, and on November 27, 1893, a post office was established, with Kelly serving as the first postmaster.
+His trading post thrived, serving the Indians and white farmers of the area.
+On November 27, 1893, a post office was established, with Kelly serving as the first postmaster.

 In 1917, Kellyville became the site of the most tragic railroad accident ever to occur in Oklahoma.
 On September 28, 1917, a head-on collision between No. 407 of the St. Louis and San Francisco Railroad and an empty troop train returning from Fort Sill killed 32 people and injured more than 50 others, some of them seriously.